adaminnyc/pybaseball-pitching-trends/README.md

 3. A line plot showing spin rate trends

 ## Data Source
-Data is fetched using the PyBaseball library, which sources its data from Baseball Savant.
+Data is fetched using the PyBaseball library, which sources its data from Baseball Savant..